RITRedteam/ritredteam.github.io/README.md

 > Note: please be sure to strictly follow the metadata instructions in order to ensure your tool properly shows up in the sidebar

+Spinning up a local copy of the website while you write your documentation is completely optional.
+Realistically, if you were to strictly follow these instructions, you could write your documentation and push it without ever spinning up a local copy.
+However, if you do want to, see [Local Development](#local-development).

 ### Identify your category

 First, identify which category your tool falls into: